calvin261238/Basic-Analysis-of-UN-MDGs-effect-on-Life-Expectancy/README.md

               Life expectancy at birth for both sexes combined (years)

 Disclaimer:  This is a self-designed project.
 It only serves as suggestion and may contain wrongful outcomes and suggestion.

+# Check out Code.R for complete process and coding